BaBingoBango/BaBingoBango/README.md

 *Browse Code: [GitHub repository](https://github.com/BaBingoBango/Metrics-for-Product-Zone)*<br>
 *App Store link coming soon!*

-Metrics helps keep track and share the metrics commonly used to measure performance in the Product Zone of Apple Retail settings!
+Metrics helps keep track of and share the metrics commonly used to measure performance in the Product Zone of Apple Retail settings!

 <br>